A great songwriter, but not a great voice. Bob Dylan? Kris Kristofferson? Neil Young? It could apply to a lot of singer-songwriters.

 Neil Young has musically gone wherever his mood and muse have taken him…rock, country, electronic, grunge, folk, jazz/blues, and experimental.
 No one is going to appreciate everything he’s done.
 Music is subjective.
 We listen to what we like, and Neil Young has given us a lot to like.

 Update: Neil Young finally released his collection Neil Young Archives Vol. II.
-It was available for $250 on his NYA website, with a release date of November 20th, 2020.
-According to the website, all 3,000 copies of the box set sold out, but the same set will be sold again, with a release date of March 5th, 2021.
-There will also be a set sold at regular retail outlets starting in March.
-It lists for $160, will have smaller packaging, and omit the hard-cover book.
-Hopefully, Neil will allow it to be streamed (It’s on his site.) and sold digitally soon.
-There are some singles from the set on iTunes.
+It was available for $250 on his NYA website, and had a release date of November 20th, 2020.
+According to the website, all 3,000 copies of the box set sold out, but the same set was sold again, starting on March 5th, 2021.